Inspiring Kids Preserve

 This will be the home of the Inspiring Kids Preserve, to serve Thurston County schools and families as a vast area for students to learn from nature through hands-on activities, and for families and their kids to refresh themselves and explore.

 With the help of our supporters and partners, we are making it all happen!

 Collaboration is a core value for Capitol Land Trust.
 In Phase I, our partners include the Squaxin Island Tribe, The Trust for Public Land, Taylor Shellfish Farms, WA’s Department of Ecology and Recreation & Conservation Office, Puget Sound Partnership and Thurston County.

 For Phase II we are seeking partnerships with youth and student organizations.
 These include the Hands On Children’s Museum, Pacific Education Institute, Thurston County area schools, and Thurston Conservation District’s South Sound Green, among others.

 We want to ensure that all kids, no matter their background, can experience all that the preserve has to offer.

-The two adjacent properties that Capitol Land Trust is acquiring are on Henderson Inlet in south Puget Sound, near local schools and cities.
-Protecting the 108-acres of complex habitat will protect Puget Sound water quality and habitat for sea life, mammals and creatures in the uplands and thousands of migrating birds; as well as protect the deep cultural history of this place.
+The two adjacent properties Capitol Land Trust acquired for the Inspiring Kids Preserve are on Henderson Inlet in south Puget Sound, near local schools and cities.
+Conservation of the 108 acres of complex habitat protect Puget Sound water quality and habitat for sea life, mammals and creatures in the uplands and thousands of migrating birds; as well as the deep cultural history of this place.

 Phase II Restoration & Learning Tools

-After we purchase the properties, we’ll create activities for play and education – using the unique ecological and cultural attributes.
+As we enhance the property to make it more accessible for visitors, we’ll create activities for play and education – taking into consideration the unique ecological and cultural attributes of the land.